 Can my HP ink cartridges be refilled?
 Any tricks?

 1 - Refill HP cartridges before empty...
-Most Hewlett Packard ink cartridges (with print-head) are pretty easy to refill, if you know how.
+Most HP ink cartridges (with print-head) are pretty easy to refill, if you know how.
 Cartridges should not be allowed to run out of ink.
 Refilling (topping up) HP cartridges before or as soon as any colour (or black) starts to fade, can considerably extend the ink cartridge/print-head life.
-Topping the cartridges up frequently is best approach, but even empty cartridges usually work fine after refilling.
+Topping the cartridges up frequently is best approach, but even empty cartridges usually work ok after refilling - if done straight away.

 3 - Read (and follow) the refilling instructions...

 4 - Invest in high capacity (XL) cartridges...
-Many recent HP cartridges are available in either standard or high yield version.
+Many recent HP cartridges are available in either standard or high yield (XL) version.
 In the past, the only difference between high yield and standard HP cartridges was the amount of ink they came with.
-These days, not only do the standard cartridges come filled with less ink, but more often than not, the internal sponge that holds the ink is lower capacity as well.
-In other words, it may not be possible to fill the non-XL HP cartridges to full capacity.
+These days, not only do the standard cartridges include less ink from the factory, but more often than not, the internal sponge that holds the ink is lower volume as well.
+In other words, it may not be possible to fill the non-XL type HP cartridges to full capacity.

 HP ink refills & ink levels